It can be risky to buy a franchise.

 - It’s not going to provide instant income

-Before you dive into my top 10 ways to lower your risk, I want you to read about the real success and failure rates in franchising today.
+Before you dive into the top 10 ways to lower your risk when buying a franchise, I want you to read about the real success and failure rates in franchising today.
 It’s really important for you to read it, as it will dispel some of the myths that have been bandied around for years.
 Then, come right back here so you can start digging in…learning.

 Actually, I’m Joel.
 But, I’m very frank about this topic.
 And, believe it or not, I’m not slamming my industry…not at all.
 I just happen to be a realist when it comes to buying a franchise.
 And, I’m focused on making sure that my clients and my readers are being realistic too.